andrewvaughan/dash-pi/README.md

 Chrome is still supported with DashPi, however, with the proper Chrome Driver.
 Please feel free to install Chromium and Flash support on your own configuration!

+### My question/problem is not listed here...

+Feel free to [open an issue](https://github.com/andrewvaughan/dash-pi/issues/new), and we will see what we can do to help!

 ## Contributing